Artilleryjoe/Cybersecurity-Portfolio/docs/UserGuide.md

 - **Walkthrough:** Trigger a network call and monitor traffic to witness unencrypted HTTP requests.
 - **Learning Objective:** See why HTTPS is essential for protecting data in transit.

-### Safety Disclaimer
-Run the mobile app, now available at [YourOrg/mobile-app](https://github.com/YourOrg/mobile-app), in an isolated lab environment.
-Do not transmit real personal or business data through these modules.

 ---